kiwitcms/Kiwi/README.rst

 Support
 -------

-Commercial support for KiwiTestPad is available from `Mr. Senko <http://MrSenko.com>`_.
+Commercial support for Kiwi TCMS is available from `Mr. Senko <http://MrSenko.com>`_.
 For more information, pricing and support levels info see http://MrSenko.com/kiwi/.